Text of Speech Delivered by Elias Khalil at Lebanon Day Event

 In the field of entertainment, we have the internationally recognized actresses Salma Hayek, Kathy Najimy, and Amy Yazbeck; the Latin-Pop Singer Shakira; the Glamour, Elle, Sports Illustrated, and Marie Claire cover girl model Yamila Diaz; the late comedian Danny Thomas; the current actor Tony Shalhoub; actor and former star of the T.V.
 Show M*A*S*H, Jamie Farr; the singer Paul Anka; and the voice of “American Top 40” Music Countdown, Casey Kasem.
 To name just a few.

-In the field of sports, Doug Flutie, John Elway, and Jeff George are three of the
+In the field of sports, Doug Flutie, John Elway, and Jeff George are three of the many professional athletes of Lebanese descent.

 In the field of writing, we have our esteemed guest of honor Elias Akouri; Hollywood sitcom writer Cindy Mort; 1990 Pulitzer Prize Winner Steven Naifeh; internationally recognized journalist and author Amin Maalouf; former Dean of the White House Press Corps Helen Thomas; and one of America’s great poet-philosophers Gibran Khalil Gibran.